 Students have always played a critical role in college decision-making.
 From voting for the Student Centre to a referendum on an Athletic Centre expansion, the college trusts its students to speak on key initiatives that ultimately affect their post-secondary experience.
 There are also more than 25 diverse student clubs on campus that meet a variety of needs and interests.

 2000 TO 2009

 Exterior of the Justice Wing.

 Over the years, DC has strived to offer students increased opportunities to unique educational pathways.
 Strong partnerships existed with York and Trent universities for years, eventually leading to the establishment of the Durham University Centre in 1996, which enabled Durham Region residents to take university courses here at home.
-In 2003, the University of Ontario Institute of Technology (UOIT) opened its doors at the college’s Oshawa campus.
+In 2003, the University of Ontario Institute of Technology (UOIT) (later renamed Ontario Tech University) opened its doors at the college’s Oshawa campus.
 With the addition of UOIT as a campus educational partner, DC students had an even richer campus experience.
 With access to new academic options, such as unique bridging programs, students in particular areas of study could move from college to university in pursuit of their educational and career goals.

 September 2007 marked the beginning of another milestone year as DC arrived at its 40th anniversary.
 A year of celebrations kicked off with the City of Oshawa proclaiming September 18 as Durham College Day, while the unveiling of an Alumni Wall of Distinction in the Gordon Willey building in October and Homecoming weekend in May also marked four decades of post-secondary excellence.